-The NSHS is responsible for preserving all state and local government public records with permanent value.
+History Nebraska preserves all state and local government public records with permanent value.
 The manuscripts division collects and preserves business, political, religious, and personal records reflecting the state's local, economic, and political development.
-The archives collects and microfilms Nebraska newspapers.
-The NSHS library contains approx. 80,000 volumes, including state publications and periodicals, 3,000 maps and atlases and over 250,000 historical photographs.
-Emphasis is given to material relating to Nebraska history.
+The archives also microfilms Nebraska newspapers.
+The library holds 80,000 books, 3,000 maps and atlases and an estimated 1,200,000 historical photographs.